 Have you written a premise before?
 Do you have one for your work in progress?
 Let me know in the comments.

 Today, practice writing a premise for a new book or for your work in progress.
 Depending on whether you write fiction or nonfiction, use the tips above.
-Then, when you're finished writing it, post your premise in the comments section for feedback.
+Then, when you're finished writing it, Pro members can post your premise in the practice workshop here for feedback.
 Afterward, read a few practices by other writers and let them know whether that's a book you'd like to read.